jordanadrianoo/Git-Bash/README.md

 <img src="Git Pictures/First Repository Folder.JPG" Width="650" height="320">

 using simple change directory commands, we navigate into the "First Repository" folder.
-Once
+Once selected, we initiate a git repository using the following line.

 ## Command List